Are Bookings Low for Online Teachers Now?

 You can’t predict the future.

 Your job is not to predict the vagaries of the online ESL market.
 Your job is to be a good teacher.
-As long as yo god that, there will be enough demand for you.
-Just think of how many people around the world are trying to learn English right now.
+As long as you got that, there will be enough demand for you.
+Just think of how many people worldwide are trying to learn English right now.
 Regardless of what happens, the market is there.
-You just need to make yourself known and start..
+You just need to make yourself known and start.

 Every journey starts with the first step.